bonitasoft/bonita-doc/md/getting-started-tutorial.md

 The next stage is to define who carries out the steps in the process.
 This is done by assigning [actors](actors.md).
 An actor is a placeholder for the person who will do a task.
 When you configure a process, you make the connection between the actors defined in the process definition and the real-world people who will do process steps.
-Bonita BPM Studio comes with a test organization, called ACME, which you can use for testing.
+Bonita Studio comes with a test organization, called ACME, which you can use for testing.
 In this example, we have two people, the employee who initiates the process, and the employee's manager.
 The managers are also employees, so you can use the same actor for process instantiation and for the review task, but use a filter to specify who does the approval step.
 This is how it works:

 1. In the diagram, select the pool and go to the **Details** panel, **General** tab, **Actors** pane.
 This is where you define all the actors for the process.